SeaOfWolf/Security-Education/README.md

 # Security-Education

 Here you'll find some pared down security education resources, I've tried to not leave a dump of _all the security education things ever_ and instead offer something tailored and curated.
 There are some amazing resources and repos out there filled with loads of stuff and some will be linked in here.
-There are `non-cyber` materials here as well, as there is much to learn that can be brought into security 😁
+There are plenty of `non-security` materials here as well, as there is much to learn that can be brought into security 😁

 ![Image of a Compact Disc with 404 acronym not found written at the top and at the bottom Cybersecurity Shoe Gaze](https://github.com/SeaOfWolf/Security-Education/assets/74056066/0d9e1ca6-37d1-436e-b2e9-fcf9ae13ad5b)